-There are three main layers to the skin, the Epidermis, Dermis, and Subcutaneous Tissue.
-At Array Beauty Company, skincare services are based off of various treatment depths and desired client outcomes.
+There are many layers to the face.
+At Array Beauty Company, treatments are based off of depth and desired client outcomes.
+Treating all layers of the face provides the best results!

 This is the protective, outer layer of skin where we see the visible signs of

 ageing.
-Generally speaking, the dead skins cells in this layer have moved to
+Generally speaking, the dead skin cells in this layer have migrated to

-This is the thick layer of living tissue below the epidermis which
+This is the thick layer of living tissue below the epidermis that contains collagen,

 As We Age